please call: +31 (0)50 367 71 97

 Everyone living in the Netherlands or paying wage taxes here is required by law to have health care insurance (see also the government website on health insurance).
+Some exemptions can be found at this link.
 Children (18 and younger) receive basic coverage free of charge and do not need to have their own policy.
 They must be named on the policy of one of their parents and will receive the same coverage as their parents.
 You must have a BSN number and, if your nationality is from outside of the EU, a residence permit to apply.
 You can apply for temporary health insurance until you have a BSN and, if necessary, a residence permit.

 Insurance coverage should be obtained within 4 months of living in the Netherlands.
 The coverage will be retroactive to the validity date on the residence card (non-EU citizens) or from the date of registration with their local municipality (EU citizens).

 Many people are covered by their employer’s scheme.
 In this case, their HR manager advises them on the correct procedure.
 Those who need to take out their own health insurance must contact an insurance company.

 Under certain specific conditions, people may be exempt from this requirement.
 To test if you are exempt, please visit this page on the SVB website.
 If you are a foreign student or a posted worker, check here for more information.